WouterBant/AI4MI/README.md

   --use_scheduler       Use CosineWarmupScheduler
   --use_sampler         Use AdaptiveSampler
-  --augment             Augment the training dataset --model MODEL         Model to use
+  --augment             Augment the training dataset --augment_nnunet      Augment the training dataset with nnUNet augmentations --model MODEL         Model to use
+  --hiera_path HIERA_PATH
-  --optimizer {adam,sgd,adamw,sgd-wd}
+                        path to the sam2 pretrained hiera --optimizer {adam,sgd,adamw,sgd-wd}
                         Optimizer to use
   --dataset {TOY2,SEGTHOR,SEGTHOR_MANUAL_SPLIT}